tommasoboccali/riscv64-tests/README.md

   G4-AnaEx01.sh: the extended  /analysis 01 example

   G4-NullTest.sh: just sleeps for 100 sec to get baseline (runs only at 1 thread)

+  use a command like "source run_all.sh >& LOG_TOTAL.log &" to execute all